 It’s important to take regular breaks from your screen to relieve the built-up tension in your lower back.
 Don’t sit for longer than 45 minutes at a time at your desk and make an effort to look up from your device often.
 Go for a walk, grab a cup of coffee or catch up on some reading.
 For some, breaks come naturally but for others, a heads-up is necessary.
 Put a reminder on your phone or download one of the many ‘break’ apps that remind you to turn away from your screen.

 It’s important to remember to step away from your device and have a much-needed screen-break.
 Enforce a ‘no-screen time’ day once a week where you focus on doing exercise, reading a book or embracing a new hobby.
+Here are 7 ways to relieve back pain and help you get back to a pain free life.
 Even if it’s only half an hour a week, a balance is key to a healthy back.

 With technology a crucial part in our everyday lives, it’s difficult to realise the harm that it can have on our bodies.
 Monitor how much time you spend on your device and focus on your posture.
 Simply sitting up straight with your head and shoulders aligned can make all the difference to your neck and back.